beilak/IntelligentTradingStrategies/docs/en/10-operations-and-delivery.md

 - launch instructions;
 - this documentation package;
 - description of required tokens and access rights;
+- description of configured Execution accounts and order mode;
 - known limitations;
 - example test runs;
 - list of base and generated strategies;